Mission and Philosophy

 We Are Stewards of the Environment

-We believe that we are all stewards of our environment.
 As a teaching community, we have a unique opportunity to model and practice exemplary habits of environmental stewardship.
-With input from the entire Wye River family, our permanent campus is a teaching tool for staff, students and guests and our curriculum reflects a commitment to preserving the Chesapeake Bay watershed.
+Our curriculum reflects a commitment to preserving the Chesapeake Bay watershed, and our campus is used as a teaching tool for staff, students and, guests to make that possible.